jaywagh7/Django_Class/Exams-1/readme.md

 ## Project Details

 ### Section A: Multiple Choice Questions (50 Marks)
 The theoretical part of the exam tested foundational knowledge of Django.
-The answers to all multiple-choice questions are included in the `answers.pdf` file in this repository.
+The answers to all multiple-choice questions are included in the `Exam-1 (Jayesh Wagh).pdf` file in this repository.

 ### Section B: Practical Task (50 Marks)
 The practical task involved creating a Django project and implementing specific requirements.
 Below are the details of the task.